 You are hearing these words from a man who owes his own spiritual formation from the beginning to Polish culture, to its literature, its music, its plastic arts, its theatre - to Polish history, to the Polish Christian traditions, to the Polish schools, the Polish universities."
-7/
+7/ The following year World War II began in Poland, with the Nazi invasion.
+In his 1979 speech before the United Nations, the Pope confessed: "I still have before my

 The following year World War II began in Poland, with the Nazi invasion.
 In his 1979 speech before the United Nations, the Pope confessed: "I still have before my mind the image of the Second World War in Europe, which began forty years ago on 1 September 1939".
 The occasion was dramatic: he had been attending Mass in the Cathedral in Cracow that morning when the air raids over the city announced the beginning of hostilities.
-8/ Poland was invaded from the east as well as from the west.
+By Poland was invaded from the east as well as from the west.
 On September 17 of the same year, the Russian army swept into Poland; as a result, Poland would lose extensive territory, including the cities of Vilna and Lwow, on its border with the Soviet Union.